Rhode Island Historical Preservation and Heritage Commission (RIHPHC)

 GrantWatch ID#: 176665

-The estimated project start date June 2020.
-All grant projects must be complete by September 30, 2021.
+The estimated project start date is June 2021.
+All grant projects must be complete by September 30, 2022.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.